alexandrucancescu/node-mailinator-inbox/README.md

 #### **ASYNC**

 Poll for new emails from the given address.
 Waits until timeout runs out.
+Returns after the first encounter of a new mail.
+Returns a list because there may be multiple new emails.

 Returns the new email headers or **null** if timed out.